Parachromis managuensis: Description

 P. managuensis is a robust fish with a silvery or golden-green to purple colour, with a darker moss green shade at the dorsum.
 The sides show a purple iridescence and the belly is whitish or yellowish.
 A series of several large black dots then run horizontally along the lateral line area.
 The fins are often a dark to black coloration, especially when in spawning coloration.
 The most distinguished feature is a black stripe than run from the eye to the opercular margin.
 Males grow to a total length of 65 cm and females to 40 cm.
 The female also lacks the elongated extensions to the dorsal fins.

 Ecology

-P. managuensis inhabits lakes and prefers turbid waters with mud bottoms and is tolerant to eutrophic and hypoxic conditions.
+P. managuensis inhabits lakes and prefers turbid waters with mud bottoms and is tolerant of eutrophic and hypoxic conditions.
 It is a carnivorous, highly predatory species.
 Adults feed mainly on small fish, while juveniles rely on a variety of macroinvertebrates.
 It prefers turbid, eutrophic lakes, often found in warm water depleted of oxygen.
 Its native substrate is mud-bottoms, but it can also be found in ponds and springs with sandy bottoms covered in plant debris.
 The species inhabits lakes in a tropical climate and prefers water with a 7.0–8.7 pH, a water hardness of 10–15 dGH, and a temperature range of 25 to 36 C.